-Every business, ranging from small start-ups to largest corporations sometimes finds it difficult to manage debts by effectively handling the loan payments.
-There is nothing wrong in seeking for financial aid to expand your business or to find working capital, but failing to repay those cash advance on time may ultimately result in losing everything over time.
+Every business, ranging from small start-ups to the largest corporations sometimes finds it difficult to manage debts by effectively handling the loan payments.
+There is nothing wrong with seeking financial aid to expand your business or to find working capital, but failing to repay those cash advances on time may ultimately result in losing everything over time.
 If you find your business struggling with limited profit and high expenses, then debt consolidation may be an ideal option.

 The concept of debt consolidation

-Further, in this article, we will discuss the advantages and disadvantages of consolidation of business debts.
+Further, in this article, we will discuss the advantages and disadvantages of the combination of business debts.

 Benefits of business debt consolidation